 Content Covered Here

-Why We Love Penne Pomodoro
+Why We Love This Penne Pasta Pomodoro

 - Full of authentic Italian ingredients.

 What’s in Pomodoro sauce?
 Well, from the San Marzano tomatoes to the garlic and basil, with a sprinkle of parmesan on top, you can taste each and every ingredient.
-It all works together to build a mouthwateringly authentic penne alla pomodoro!
+It all works together to build a mouthwateringly authentic penne alla pomodoro! - Comes together quickly.

 The best part?
-This easy Italian dinner recipe is ready to eat in only 30 minutes!
+This easy Italian dinner recipe is ready to eat in only 30 minutes! - Leftovers are fantastic, too!

 Pasta dishes store well as leftovers, so you can build tonight’s dinner in a breeze while guaranteeing a tasty lunch or dinner later in the week.
 You can even prepare tons of sauce ahead of time to freeze and use down the road.